Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to requiring the 311 customer service center to provide certain resources in response to tree pruning-related requests
+A Local Law to amend the administrative code of the city of New York, in relation to organic waste recycling by city agencies

 A motion was made that this Introduction be Approved by Council approved by consent Roll Call.